Comparison of the 10 Best Encoding Software – Everything You Need to Know in 2022

 Thankfully, free offerings like OBS Studio allow users to test basic functionality.
 From there, you can determine what additional features you may need.

-The streaming encoder software we’ll talk about is all RTMP-enabled, which means they work with most streaming platforms.
+The streaming encoder software we’ll talk about is all RTMP-enabled, which means it works with most streaming platforms.

 1. OBS Studio